e-gov/TARA-Doku/SSO tehniline spetsifikatsioon.md

 **Request**

-A client application can notify the OP that the user has logged out of the site and might want to log out of TARA SSO as well.
-In this case, the client application, after having logged the user out of the client application, redirects the user's User Agent to TARA SSO's logout endpoint URL.
-This URL is normally obtained via the `end_session_endpoint` element of TARA SSO Discovery response or may be learned via other mechanisms.
+A client application can notify the OP that the user has logged out of the site and might want to log out of GOVSSO as well.
+In this case, the client application, after having logged the user out of the client application, redirects the user's User Agent to GOVSSO's logout endpoint URL.
+This URL is normally obtained via the `end_session_endpoint` element of GOVSSO Discovery response or may be learned via other mechanisms.

-***Example TARA SSO logout request***
+***Example GOVSSO logout request***
 ````
 GET https://tara-sso-demo.eesti.ee/oauth2/sessions/logout?